jgfoster/PharoGs/README.md

 It is not anticipated that PharoGs will provide a platform for developing language tools, but will instead be a platform for running higher-level headless applications built on popular libraries, such as Seaside.
 In particular, supporting a GUI is beyond the anticipated scope of PharoGs at this time.

-# Development Process
+## Environment

-The following instructions describe one development process using macOS Sequoia (15.1.1), GemStone/S 64 Bit 3.7.1, and Pharo13.0.
+The following instructions describe one development process using macOS Sequoia (15.1.1), GemStone/S 64 Bit 3.7.1, and Pharo 13.0.
 This is an attempt to describe something that is known to work and is not intended to mandate naming conventions and directories.
 You are welcome to adapt this to your own situation.

-## Pharo
+### Pharo

 Depending on the state of development, some modifications may be required to the [Pharo code base](https://github.com/pharo-project/pharo) for PharoGs to work.
 These changes are being [submitted](https://github.com/pharo-project/pharo/pulls/jgfoster) back to the base, but unless and until they are all incorporated you need to use a branch (of course, if you already have a Git checkout of Pharo, you can add this repository as a remote and checkout the appropriate branch):